obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ### Don't detach leaves in `onunload`

-When the user updates your plugin, any open leaves will be reinitialized and may lead to a jarring user experience.
+When the user updates your plugin, any open leaves will be reinitialized at their original position, regardless of where the user had moved them.

 ## Commands